AMWA-TV/ms-05-01/docs/Device Model.md

 Since blockspecs are JSON documents, the envisioned reusable blockspec ecosystem will be fundamentally concerned with the storage, retrieval, and maintenance of JSON texts.

-#### Global blockspec IDs
+### Global blockspec IDs

-A key NCA feature to support blockspec libraries is the Global blockspec ID, or GSID.
+A key NCA feature to support blockspec libraries is the **Global blockspec ID**, or **GSID**.
 In blockspec libraries, a unique GSID value will be assigned to each blockspec intended for reuse.
 GSIDs will be the principal query key for people or systems seeking to retrieve blockspec definitions from public or corporate libraries, and will be the primary way Controllers retrieve definitions of blockspecs that Devices implement.

 The syntax of the GSID is defined in [Identification](Identification.md).

 ## Block enumeration

-The base `NcBlock` class defines enumeration functions that allow Controllers to interrogate blocks and their sub-blocks directly, to reveal their detailed contents.
+The base **`NcBlock`** class defines enumeration functions that allow Controllers to interrogate blocks and their sub-blocks directly, to reveal their detailed contents.

-The block enumeration functions are regular methods of **NcBlock-** derived classes, accessed in the usual manner through protocol exchanges between Controller and Device.
+The block enumeration functions are regular methods of **`NcBlock`**, accessed in the usual manner through protocol exchanges between Controller and Device.
 In the case of dynamically-defined devices in which the contents of blocks may vary at runtime, the property-change event can be used to notify controllers about changes to the NcBlock inventory.

 ## Signal paths